Renuar Locaj

-Renuar Locaj is an Albanian photographer.
-He was born on 14 April 1982 in Mirdite, Albania.
+Renuar Locaj (born 14 April 1982) is an Albanian photographer.

 Education and career

 In 1997, he attended the Art School Jordan Misja in Tirana.
 He later studied arts at the University of Arts in Tirane, Albania.

 In 2017 he won the Gold Award in the category of Press/Performing Arts in the competition organized by Prix de la Photographie, Paris.
 In 2021 he opened his exhibition of photography in the documentary genre in the Albanian National and Historic Museum.